neural-computing/INM427-neural-computing-coursework/report/report.md

 ## II.
 Dataset

 The dataset used in this study was taken from the UCI Machine Learning Repository, originally collected from the Phishtank data archive [7].
 The dataset contains features corresponding to 1353 websites, classed as either non-phishing, unknown, or phishing, encoded as 1, 0, and -1 respectively.
 There is a slight imbalance between these classes occurring with a frequency of 548, 702 and 103 for non-phishing, phishing and unknown samples respectively.
 However, this imbalance is not dramatic enough to require additional sampling methods.
-The 9 features and target contained within this dataset were:
+The 9 features and target contained within this dataset were: SFH, popUpWindow, SSLfinal_State, Request_URL, URL_of_Anchor, web_traffic, URL_Length, age_of_domain, having_IP_Address, and Result.

-* SFH
-* popUpWidnow
-* SSLfinal_State
-* Request_URL
-* URL_of_Anchor
-* web_traffic
-* URL_Length
-* age_of_domain
-* having_IP_Address
-* Result

 All features take one of 3 values 1, 0 and -1 and the framework that was originally used to produce them is explained within [8].